 The IG Act states that each Inspector General shall give particular regard to the activities of the Comptroller General of the United States, as head of the Government Accountability Office (GAO) with a view toward avoiding duplication and ensuring effective coordination and cooperation.
-During this reporting period, GAO did not conduct any activity involving the NLRB's programs or operations.
+During this reporting period, GAO did not issue any audit reports involving the NLRB's programs or operations.